 - Cognitive training

-Healthcare professionals are encouraged to stress the value of a balanced diet, good nutrition, and regular exercise for children and adolescents with ADHD.
+As a psychologist, I cannot emphasise enough the value of a balanced diet, good nutrition, and regular exercise for children and adolescents with ADHD or ADD.

-For more information about helping your child with ADD, contact Anel Annandale at 083 711 5267 or via email at firstname.lastname@example.org.
+For more information about helping your child with ADHD or ADD, contact Anel Annandale at 083 711 5267 or via email at firstname.lastname@example.org.